BEVTraj: Map-Free End-to-End Trajectory Prediction in Bird's-Eye View with Deformable Attention and Sparse Goal Proposals: Method

 \subsubsection{BEV Deformable Aggregation}

-Unlike MTR, which relies on pre-built HD maps, BEVTraj encodes road topology and physical constraints from raw sensor data into BEV feature map $\mathbf{B}$.
-In the process of scene context encoding, it is essential to consider not only agent interactions but also these structural constraints.
-However, due to the high computational cost, global attention—which computes attention scores across all spatial locations—is infeasible on $\mathbf{B}$.
-To address this, we propose the \textit{BEV Deformable Aggregation (BDA)} module, which selectively attends to a compact set of key spatial locations in $\mathbf{B}$ and aggregates them into a fixed number of vectors, referred to as the \textit{BEV aggregated feature} $ \in \mathbb{R}^{N_m \times D} $.
-Here, $N_m$ denotes the number of selected spatial locations in the BEV feature map used for aggregation, thereby enabling computationally efficient attention operations.
+As described in Section~\ref{intro}, sensor-derived Bird’s-Eye View (BEV) features are inherently dense, image-like, and unstructured.
+BEVTraj encodes road topology and physical constraints directly from raw sensor data into a BEV feature map $\mathbf{B}$, which makes global attention—computing attention scores across the entire BEV grid—computationally prohibitive.
+To address this challenge, we propose the \textit{BEV Deformable Aggregation (BDA)} module, which selectively attends to a compact set of key spatial locations in $\mathbf{B}$ and aggregates them into a fixed number of vectors, referred to as the \textit{BEV aggregated feature} $\in \mathbb{R}^{N_m \times D}$.
+Here, $N_m$ denotes the number of selected spatial locations used for aggregation, enabling computationally efficient attention operations.

 The structure of BDA is inspired by DAB-Deformable-DETR \cite{deformable,dab}, as illustrated in Fig. \ref{fig:figure3}.
 BDA is structured around a BEV Aggregate (BA) queries, initialized as zero, and learnable reference positions, which are randomly initialized and processed with sinusoidal positional encoding followed by a multi-layer perceptron (MLP) to obtain positional embeddings.
 These embeddings are added element-wise to the BA queries and passed through a self-attention layer.
 In the deformable cross-attention step, the BA queries interacts with the BEV feature map $\mathbf{B}$, leveraging the learnable reference positions as anchor points to adaptively aggregate spatial information.
 A lightweight MLP head then computes offsets, which are used to update the reference positions.
 This process is repeated across multiple layers, progressively refining both the BA queries and their associated reference positions.
 Finally, the refined BA queries are passed through a final MLP to produce BEV aggregated feature.